niels-slotboom/notes/Submanifolds.typ

   $
   This is an $(m+n)$-dimensional manifold, since the base manifold has dimension $cal(M)$, and attaching an $n$-dimensional vector space at each point increases the dimension by $n$.

   Very loosely, one might imagine this as dragging a window (the vector space) across a screen (the manifold) in Windows XP, with the bug that leaves behind a smeared trail of it.
-As you drag it, the trail being formed represents this union of all these smeared copies (counting overlapping regions appropriately), which is what is known as the total space.
+As you drag it, the trail being formed represents this union of all these smeared copies (recounting overlapping regions appropriately), which is what is known as the total space.

-+ _Bundle Projection_: A point in $cal(E)$ encodes two pieces of information: a point $p in cal(M)$, and a vector attached to it, describing a _direction from $p$_.
-The bundle projection's job is simple: it takes such a pair and tells us to which point on the base manifold it belongs.
++ _Bundle Projection_: Consider the total space $cal(E)$ of a vector bundle.
+Since it can be viewed as the union of all tangent spaces, any point in it contains two pieces of information: A vector in one of the tangent spaces, as well as the point to which that tangent space is attached to.
+In other words, an element of $cal(E)$ is naturally written as a pair $(p,X_p)$, where $p$ denotes a point in the manifold $cal(M)$, and $X_p$ is a vector in the fibre attached to $cal(M)$ at $p$, i.e., $X_p in cal(E)_p$.

+  To visualise this, imagine attaching copies of $RR^2$ perpendicular to a straight line (which can be represented by $RR$).
+The result is a space that is isomorphic to $RR^3$, where each point in this total space consists of three real numbers.
+The first number indicates the position along the line (i.e., in which "paper sheet" in the stack we are on), and the last two numbers describe a vector in $RR^2$ (i.e., the direction of the vector in the plane attached at that position).

+  The role of the bundle projection map $pi:cal(E)->cal(M)$ is straightforward: it takes such a pair $(p, X_p)$ and projects it onto the point $p in cal(M)$ to which the vector space is attached.
+In our analogy, this means that the bundle projection "reads" the position within the stack of paper and returns the corresponding piece of paper, or more formally, the point on the line to which the sheet is attached.

-  It must be surjective, so that each point $p in cal(M)$ has a corresponding vector space attached to it.
-If it were not surjective, there would exist some $p$ for which no vectors are associated, contradicting the idea of "attaching a vector space at each point".
+  This map must be surjective: every point $p in cal(M)$ must have a corresponding vector space attached to it.
+If it were not surjec tive, there would exist a point $p in cal(M)$ without any associated vector, which would contradict the idea of "attaching a vector space to each point of the manifold".

-+ _Fibres_: The fibre at $p in cal(M)$ is the collection of all vectors attached or associated to $p$, i.e. its preimage under the bundle projection $pi$.
++ _Fibres_: The fibre at $p in cal(M)$ is the collection of all vectors attached to $p$, i.e. its preimage under the bundle projection $pi$.
 More precisely,
   $
     cal(E)_p = pi^(-1)({p}).
   $
   Since we want to attach not just _any_ kind of fibre, but specifically an $n$-dimensional vector space, we impose the additional requirement that each fibre $cal(E)_p$ carries the structure of a real vector space of dimension $n$.

 + _Local Triviality_: This is likely the most convoluted part of the definition, but can also be broken down intuitively.
 What local triviality demands is that _locally_, in some neighbourhood $U subset cal(M)$ of $p in cal(M)$, the total space $cal(E)$ "looks like" the space $U times RR^n$.
 This is the simplest way of "attaching vector spaces to each point"---the Cartesian product does exactly that.
 In more formal terms, "looks like" is replaced by the notion of the diffeomorphism $Phi$.
 Since $RR^n$ is the concrete representation of the attached vector space, we would also like the fibres $cal(E)_q$, $q in U$ to map to $RR^n$ under $Phi$ in a way that respects the algebraic structure---hence the condition on $Phi|_cal(E)_q$.
-The requirement that the @fibrationDiagram[diagram] commutes then further ensures that the fibres get attached to the correct points on $cal(M)$.
+The requirement that the @fibrationDiagram[diagram] commutes then further ensures that the fibres get attached to the correct points on $cal(M)$---we don't want to, for example, end up attaching the tangent space at a point $p$ to another point $q$.

 Now that we have defined vector bundles, let us introduce a notion that makes use of it.
 Specifically, we consider so-called _smooth sections_ of vector bundles.
 A smooth section is, intuitively speaking, the selection of one vector in the fibre $cal(E)_p$ at each $p in cal(M)$, in a way that creates a smooth surface in the total space $cal(E)$.
 Such a surface can be viewed as a vector field, since it maps each point on the manifold to one vector in its fibre.